DinisCruz/Book_Hacking_Portugal/manuscript/How-secure-is-portugal.md

 There are no silver bullets or easy solutions, and anyone who says so is a snake-oil merchant.

-The ideas in this presentation are about making Portugal a player, rather than being played, and giving Portugal a chance to defend itself, and improve Portuguese society.
-The worst aspect of our status is that we are not prepared for what is coming next, in terms of AppSec.
+The ideas in this book are about making Portugal a player, rather than being played, and giving Portugal a chance to defend itself, and improve Portuguese society.
+The worst aspect of our status is that we are not prepared for what is coming next, in terms of cyber crime and Application Security.

-Our response to terrorist incidents in the past shows how badly we respond as a society to security incidents for which we are not prepared.
+Our response to terrorist incidents in the past shows how badly we can respond as a society to security incidents for which we are not prepared.

 ### Think I'm wrong?